 Mexico has extensive coastlines, covering 9,500 kilometers (5903 miles), yet most Mexicans do not live near the coast.
 There are three distinct regions found in Mexico: the highland areas, the great southern depression and the coastal slopes.

-In Mexico, altitude usually determines temperature, which ranges from 15o to 49o Celsius (59o to 120.2o Farhenheit).
-Mexico’s tropical latitude reduces seasonal changes in temperature.
-There are really only two seasons, the dry season from November until the end of March and the rainy season from April until October.
+In Mexico, altitude usually determines temperature, while Mexico’s tropical latitude reduces seasonal changes in temperature.
+There are really only two distinct seasons, the dry season from November until the end of March and the rainy season from April to October.
 (Note: In Lake Chapala our dry season is about eight months – from October to May and we don’t receive as much rain as the coastal areas.)

-One-half of the population lives in an area one-tenth the size of Mexico.
-The capital, Mexico City, at an altitude of more than 2300 meters (7545.93 feet), enjoys a pleasant temperate climate, however can get down to freezing temperatures in December and January.
-It is the largest city in the world with a population of 23 million.
-It is considered the cultural centre of the country.
-(Another popular area frequented by North Americans, nearby San Miguel de Allende also experiences cold winters with temperatures down to freezing.)
+The capital, Mexico City (the 12th largest city in the world), at an altitude of more than 2300 meters (7545.93 feet), enjoys a pleasant temperate climate, however, freezing temperatures can occur in December and January.
+Nearby San Miguel de Allende also experiences cold winters with temperatures down to freezing.